zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

 **Solution:**

-The Zowe started task needs to run under the same user ID as z/OSMF (typically IZUSVR).
-This is stated in the [installation documentation](../user-guide/configure-zos-system#grant-users-permission-to-access-z-osmf).
+The Zowe started task needs to run under the user with sufficient privileges.
+As a workaround you can try running it under the same user ID as z/OSMF (typically IZUSVR).

 The hostname that is displayed in the details of the exception is a valid hostname.
 You can validate that the hostname is valid by using `ping` command on the same mainframe system.
 For example, `ping USILCA32.lvn.broadcom.net`.
 If it is valid, then the problem can be caused by insufficient privileges of your started task that is not allowed to do network access.